quantum-ohtu/WebMark2/README.md

 # New Django REST framework based Webmark

-Read [CreationNotes.md] to see which files were modified or created to get this far.
+Read [creation notes](CreationNotes.md) to see which files were modified or created to get this far.

 ## Starting the server